-So how can you demonstrate impact with data- in such a way that even those outside your organization can see just how important and effective the work is that you're doing?
+So how can you demonstrate impact with data in such a way that even those outside your organization can see just how important and effective the work is that you're doing?
 It can seem like a tall order.
-After all, you know firsthand how the work that you and your staff are doing changes lives, changes organizations, changes the world.
-But you'll need more than your own pride and joy at what you've created to convince others to start funding and supporting your work in a significant way.
+After all, you know firsthand how the work you and your staff are doing changes lives, changes organizations, changes the world.
+But you'll need more than your own pride and joy to convince others to start funding and supporting your work in a significant way.